sebslon/legacy_fight/README.md

 _____________

 ## General Informations

+This is part of 'Legacy Fighter' course.

+This is just a pet project to learn and practice refactoring techniques and patterns.
+It's a fork of the original project written in Java.
+I've decided to finish it in TypeScript/Node.js using Nest.js framework.

 - Commits are done to the main branch directly because it's just a 'pet/learning project'.
+- There is no docker-compose/setup files (maybe todo) - I've used already running databases on my local machine.
+- Not every part of code is perfect (as it is legacy) - Focus was on refactoring techniques/process.

+#### Project Structure

 - Project is a legacy application with domain logic and some business rules about CABS which is a fictional cab/taxi company.
 - Goal is to refactor the codebase and make it more maintainable and scalable - step by step.